klemie/Ground-Support/documentation/installation.md

 In Here you can setup which IP addresses can access your database.
 For now click add new IP address and select `add current ip address` button.

 ⚠️ Do not click allow access anywhere.
-That is reserved for he production version.
+That is reserved for the production version.

 <p align="center">
     <img src="./assets/add-new-ip.png" width=300/>